-Covers the capabilities necessary to reduce the loss of life and property by lessening the impact of disasters.
+The National Mitigation Framework covers the capabilities necessary to reduce the loss of life and property by lessening the impact of disasters.
 This Framework focuses on understanding the risks faced as well as empowering communities to strengthen their resilience and undertake actions that put communities in the best position to bounce back quickly and effectively when disasters occur.
 This focus on risk and resilience is why the National Mitigation Framework permeates all other areas of national preparedness, from prevention to recovery.